Travel time from Brockley by car: 35mins

 Point 3-4 1.1km: Ignore the path off to the left and continue south-east as the path descends into a dry valley between meadows.
 After reaching the foot of the shallow valley the route ascends through woodland relatively steeply before meeting another path at a T-junction.
 Turn left here (east) passing a sign for Norstead Manor Farm (if you wanted/needed a short cut you could turn right here and heading south on this other path, rejoining this route at point 6 – the AllTrails GPX clearly shows you how).
 After heading east for 500 metres or so you reach New Years Lane (point 4).

 Point 7-8 900m: Cacket’s Lane is quiet too but because it links Cudham with Knockholt Pound it’s a wee bit busier than the other lanes encountered so take care.
-Turn right (west) on Cacket’s Lane and after 500 metres take the footpath on the right (north of west) which will take you all the way back across pasture and by lovely pines and a rambling old house back to Cudham recreation ground, entering it from the east.
+Turn right (west) on Cacket’s Lane and after 500 metres take the footpath on the right (north of west) which will take you back across pasture and by lovely pines and a rambling old house back to Cudham recreation ground, entering it from the east.
 If you’re lucky, there’ll be a Cudham Wyse village cricket match going on and a Spitfire will fly over, heading back to Biggin Hill.
 You’ll feel you’re in a historical theme park and should have paid £35 to enter.
 Instead, it’s all free.